HL7/fhir-sdoh-clinicalcare/input/pagecontent/rffa.md

 The Gravity Project team has created a new narrative page providing guidance on the Referral for Further Assessment use case.
 We would encourage balloters to review this guidance and provide feedback.
 </div>

+### Overview

 This page describes the use case, actors, systems, and information flows for referring an individual for a more comprehensive assessment of their health-related social needs (HRSN).

-### Goal

 In many clinical situations, an initial screening may indicate the presence of one or more health-related social needs, but the clinical care team may not have the time, resources, or specialized skills to perform a deeper, more comprehensive assessment.
 The primary goal of this use case is to enable a healthcare provider or other entity (e.g. behavioral health or other non-healthcare entity) to refer an individual to a community-based organization (CBO) or another partner organization that is equipped to conduct a more thorough assessment.